 They weren’t looking for speed.

+They were looking for reassurance.
 In high-risk financial moments, they needed visible confirmation — that the amount was correct, the account was correct, and nothing would happen without their clear intent.
+More than anything, they needed the steady guidance a service desk representative provides.

 Over time, patterns emerged: